hyperledger-solang/solang/docs/language/types.rst

 .. include:: ../examples/mapping_type.sol
   :code: solidity

+Mappings may have a name for the key or the value, for example:
+``mapping(address owner => uint64 balance)``.
+The names are used in the metadata of the contract.
+If the mapping is public, then the accessor function will have named arguments and returns.

 .. tip::

   When assigning multiple members in a struct in a mapping, it is better to create